 The indemnification authorized under Florida law is not exclusive and is in addition to any other rights granted to officers and directors under the articles of incorporation or bylaws of the corporation or any agreement between officers and directors and the corporation.
 Each of our directors and executive officers has signed an indemnification agreement.
 The indemnification agreements provide for full indemnification of our directors and executive officers under Florida law.
 The indemnification agreements also provide that we will indemnify the officer or director against liabilities and expenses incurred in a proceeding to which the officer or director is a party or is threatened to be made a party, or in which the officer or director is called upon to testify as a witness or deponent, in each case arising out of actions of the officer or director in his or her official capacity.
-The officer or director must repay such expenses if it is subsequently found the officer or director is not entitled to indemnification.
-Exceptions to this additional indemnification include criminal violations by the officer or director, transactions involving an improper personal benefit to the officer or director, unlawful distributions of our assets under Florida law and willful misconduct or conscious disregard for our best interests.
+The officer or director is not entitled to indemnification.
+Exceptions to this additional indemnification include criminal violations by the officer or director, unlawful distributions of our assets under Florida law and willful misconduct or conscious disregard for our best interests.